efmomoh/Mobile_View-Porforlio/README.md

       Microverse Mobile View Portfolio Project
+          HTML & CSS FINISH VERSION

-This project that was initiated by setting up a portfolio repo.
-And the objective here is to set up a Mobile View Portfolio and customize it for both mobile and desktop versions and screens.
+This project can be initiated by setting up a portfolio repo.
+And the objective here is to set up a Mobile View Portfolio and customize it for both mobile versions and screens only.

 <!-- TABLE OF CONTENTS -->